BeRo1985/pasriscv/README.md

 ## Usage

-See `riscvemu` PasVulkan project for an emulator that uses this library.
+See [pasriscvemu](https://github.com/BeRo1985/pasriscvemu) PasVulkan project for an emulator frontend that uses this library.

 ## Documentation